-Government will undertake active compliance, monitoring and surveillance to detect any non-compliance.
+The NTG will also undertake active compliance, monitoring and surveillance to detect any non-compliance.

 The Monitoring and Compliance Strategy was developed in collaboration with the:

-- Commonwealth Department of Industry, Innovation and Science (DIIS)
+- Australian Government's Department of Industry, Innovation and Science

-- Energy Operations group within the Department of Industry, Tourism and Trade
+- energy operations group in the NTG's Department of Industry, Tourism and Trade

-- Onshore Gas Reform group in the Department of Environment, Parks and Water Security.
+- onshore gas reform group in the NTG's Department of Environment, Parks and Water Security.

-The Annual Environment Performance Report (AEPR) is a requirement under the Petroleum (Environment) Regulations 2016 (the Regulations) and must be submitted at least on an annual basis.
+The annual environment performance report (AEPR) is a requirement under the Petroleum (Environment) Regulations 2016 and must be submitted at least on an annual basis.

-The Regulations require that the Minister for Environment (the Minister) publish the AEPRs in accordance with regulation 25.
+The regulations require the Minister for Environment to publish the AEPRs in accordance with regulation 25.

-The AEPR must include sufficient information to allow the Minister to assess whether the interest holder has met the environmental outcomes and environmental performance standards included in the approved Environment Management Plan (EMP).
+The AEPR must include sufficient information to allow the minister to assess whether the interest holder has met the environmental outcomes and environmental performance standards included in the approved environment management plan.

 - is inconsistent with an environmental outcome specified.